hawcx/sdk_docs/docs/android/react-integration.md

 ## Integration Steps

-1. **Add HawcxFramework to your Android project**
+1. **Add Hawcx to your Android project**

    In your React Native project, navigate to the `android/app` directory and create a `libs` folder if it doesn't exist.
-Place the HawcxFramework AAR file in this folder.
+Place the HawcxAuth AAR file in this folder.

 2. **Update build.gradle**